Quad Cities Christian School

 How does Quad Cities Christian School spend its money?

 Quad Cities Christian School directs 85% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 5%.
+This exceeds the 65% industry benchmark.

 Are donations to Quad Cities Christian School tax-deductible?